yanna-torres/yanna-torres/README.md

 <br><br>
 :mortar_board: i am currently enrolled in the Digital Systems and Media program at Federal University of Ceará (UFC)
 <br><br>
-:dart: acting as a data scientist at Insight Lab
+:dart: acting as a data scientist at Insight Lab and web developer at CEnPE
 <br><br>
-:books: these days, i'm focusing on studying how to implement AI as a tool for teaching, Natural Language Processing (NLP) and ASR for the biomedical context
+:books: these days, i'm focusing on studying how to implement AI as a tool for teaching, Natural Language Processing (NLP) and ASR for the bioclinical context
 <br><br>
 :computer: expirence in building complete systems in mobile and web
 <br><br>